hughbg/rhino-sim/README.md

 # rhino-sim

 Pipeline for the RHINO 21cm global signal experiment.
-Basic operation is to run a simulation notebook to generate an observation of 21 cm using PHINO.
+Basic operation is to run a simulation notebook to generate an observation of 21 cm using RHINO.
 Then run the simulation result through a calibration and analysis notebook.

 There are a few entities in this system that need to be understood: beams, beam specifications, notebooks, batch system for running notebooks.

 The system is complex because it is designed to be automated as a batch system from a single "make" command.
-To run simulation and calibration in Jupyter notebooks, see the **Notebooks** section below.
+If you just want to run run simulation and calibration in Jupyter, see the **Notebooks** section below.

 ## Beams